 Thank you for helping us support and manage the Victorian Government’s directive- that all students who can learn from home must learn from home.

-For a limited number of students we are providing On-site learning and care.
-This is available for children of parents who have exhausted all other options for getting supervision of their child– older siblings, carers etc. and cannot work from home.
+For a limited number of students On-site learning and care will be available for children of parents who have exhausted all other options for getting supervision of their child– older siblings, carers etc and cannot work from home.

 The learning program delivered on-site will be the same as the learning program delivered to students undertaking remote learning.
 Students learning on-site will follow the teaching and learning program provided by their classroom teacher and be required to work independently.